j-hagedorn/journals_of/content/poems/2019-02-25-1p36-11-what-touches-distances.md

 IS THAT WHY YOU STILL TRY TO KEEP
 YOURSELF IN DIAMOND DISTANCE, ABLE TO REFLECT
 BUT NOT TO BURN?
-ONLY ACROSS THE FEVERED BORDERS OF THE FLESH
+ONLY ACROSS THE FEVER-BORDERED FLESH
 WE LONG, REACH, SAMPLE, MIX & MAKE, BECOME.
-YOU ARE NOT ENOUGH.
+YOU'RE NOT ENOUGH.
 </font>

+My fingers end where yours begin: a loop
+that spans our whole divided life.
+Whatever drew
+your arms to vine my shoulders, brought me to

+be this broken, punctuated self: with all the elements,
+with growling wind and lizards flickering through
+the walls.
+With holes where lights & rain spill in.